visier/api-samples/time-machine/README.md

 ```

 When run every month, this sample will upload the state of the data to the pre-created Overlay.
-The Overlay could be used to check what data was at a specific point in time.
+The Overlay retains all the uploaded snapshots which will enable historical analysis of the data as it was known at the time.

 ### Prerequisites